bdefore/fbautorespond/README.md

 ## Remote kill-switch

-Active Facebook sessions can be [tracked and managed here](Facebook tracks all active sessions which can be) so essions can be killed remotely at that page.
+Active Facebook sessions can be [tracked and managed here](https://www.facebook.com/settings?tab=security&section=sessions&view#_=_): sessions can be killed remotely at that page.

 ## Hosting